thomasdeneux/brick/README.md

-    fn_colorset, fn_colorbyname - Different sets of colors, conversion between color numerical value and name fn_showcolormap   - Display a color map in a given axes or in a separate figure hsl2rgb           - Convert from Hue/Saturation/Luminance coordinates to RGB
+    fn_colorset, fn_colorbyname - Different sets of colors, conversion between color numerical value and name fn_showcolormap   - Display a color map in a given axes or in a separate figure

 movie displays